 Early Origins of the Keay family

 The surname Keay was first found in Yorkshire, but the surname was also found in Lincolnshire, and Cambridgeshire as far back as the 13th century.
 One of the first records in Scotland was the Kae family of Croslats who were and "old family" of West Lothian.
 The Keay spelling was quite popular in Perthshire.
 Philip Qua was listed in Aberdeen in 1317 and Donald Ka was listed there too in 1399.
 Thomas Kaa was on an inquest taken at Berwick-on-Tweed in 1370.
 Patrick Ka was burgess of Linkithgow until his death in 1445.
 The "Mac" prefix seems is difficult to clarify.
 Some Mackay (Macaoid) families may have shortened their name.

 Early History of the Keay family

-Another 234 words (17 lines of text) covering the years 1219, 1246, 1372, 1500, and 1704 are included under the topic Early Keay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Keay research.
+Another 154 words (11 lines of text) covering the years 1219, 1246, 1372, 1500, and 1704 are included under the topic Early Keay History in all our PDF Extended History products and printed products wherever possible.

 Keay Spelling Variations